Multipass Tutorial - macOS

 ubuntu@primary:~$

-Let’s test it out!
-As we just learned, the previous step automatically mounted our $HOME directory in the instance.
-Let’s use this to share data with our instance.
-More concretely, let’s create a new folder in our $HOME directory called Multipass_Files:
+Let’s test it out.
+As you’ve just learnt, the previous step automatically mounted your $HOME directory in the instance.
+Use this to share data with your instance.
+More concretely, create a new folder called Multipass_Files in your $HOME directory.

-As you can see, I’ve added a readme file in this shared folder.
-Let’s check for the folder and read the file from our new instance:
+As you can see, a README.md file has been added to the shared folder.
+Check for the folder and read the file from your new instance:

 ubuntu@primary:~$ cd ./Home/Multipass_Files/